 A lawyer can determine if there are any other possible insurance policies and whether the driver, registrant, and owner of the car have enough assets to go after.
 We search for additional insurance policies and assets when our client has a valuable injury.

 The release that an insurance company will have you sign protects them very well but doesn’t do anything to protect you.

 For instance, the insurance company release will allow the insurance company to pay any company that comes after them for liens, such as reimbursement of medical and other expenses.
 The release also allows the insurance company to go after you to get that money back.
 We do not allow our clients to sign an insurance company release without modifications.

 There may be government benefits affected by your settlement.
 We have been contacted by people who settled claims on their own only to find out that they either had to repay the money to the government or lose their benefits.

-For instance, a lawyer can place your settlement money into a special needs trust or a pooled trust but this has to be done before you receive your settlement money.
-You will then be allowed to spend your settlement money on almost anything you want without any effect on your government benefits.
+For instance, a lawyer can place your settlement money into a special needs trust or a pooled trust, but this has to be done before you receive your settlement money.
+You will then be allowed to spend your settlement money on almost anything you want without affecting your government benefits.

 When our client has a settlement of only $25,000-$50,000, we usually use a pooled trust.
 We usually use a special needs trust for settlements of more than $50,000.
 There are many differences in cost and use between a special needs trust and a pooled trust which require a discussion with our client.

-What Should I Do if I Was in an Accident but Wasn’t Injured?
+What Should I Do if I Was in an Accident, but I Wasn’t Injured?

 If You Were Not Injured and Your Car Was Damaged